Land (manga)

 Land (ランド, Rando) is a Japanese manga series written and illustrated by Kazumi Yamashita.
 It was serialized in Kodansha's seinen manga magazine Morning from March 2014 to July 2020, with its chapters collected in 11 tankōbon volumes.
+The manga has been licensed for English release in North America by Yen Press.

+The series won the 25th Tezuka Osamu Cultural Prize in 2021.

+Synopsis

+The story takes place in a world reminiscent of Japan from the late Edo period to the Taishō era.
+An (杏), a young girl living in a rural village surrounded by mountains and four great guardian deities, often dreams of what lies beyond the mountains—a place forbidden by village law.
+By chance, she learns that certain individuals can travel to the other side of the mountains.
+Pursuing one such person, An begins to glimpse the secrets hidden within her village and the world itself.

 Publication

-Written and illustrated by Kazumi Yamashita, Land serialized in Kodansha's seinen manga magazine Morning from March 13, 2014, to July 9, 2020.
-Kodansha collected its chapters in eleven tankōbon volumes, released from October 23, 2014, to September 18, 2020.
+Written and illustrated by Kazumi Yamashita, Land was serialized in Kodansha's seinen manga magazine Morning from March 13, 2014, to July 9, 2020.
+Kodansha collected its chapters in eleven tankōbon volumes, released from April 23, 2015, to September 18, 2020.

-In August 2024, Yamashita confirmed on her Twitter account that an English version is being planned.
-In February 2025, Yen Press announced that it licensed the series for English publication.
+In August 2024, Yamashita confirmed on her Twitter account that an English version was being planned.
+In February 2025, Yen Press announced that it had licensed the series for English publication and would release it in an omnibus edition.
+The first volume was released on September 9, 2025.